65242 Principles of Forensic Science6cp; 3hpw

 Anti-requisite(s): 65034 Introduction to Forensic Science

-This subject is designed to introduce the different disciplines, principles and concepts peculiar to forensic science.
-It covers, in the forensic context, the following areas: history, general definitions and concepts, sub-disciplines, methodology and methods, introduction to crime scene, trace typology, function of the expert, legal system, judicial admissibility, ethical considerations, and interpretation of forensic evidence.
-Lectures are complemented by tutorials/workshops involving guest speakers.
+This subject is designed to introduce the different disciplines, principles and concepts specific to forensic science.
+It covers the following areas in a forensic context: history; general definitions and concepts; sub-disciplines; methodology and methods; introduction to crime scene; trace typology; function of the expert; the legal system; judicial admissibility; ethical considerations; and interpretation of forensic evidence.
+Lectures are complemented by workshops that encourage students to engage with the material through pre-workshop activities that are discussed during the workshops.
+Students reflect on the ideas developed in workshops by completing a series of post-workshop exercises.
 This is a core subject for the forensic science courses and an elective for students in other related courses.

 Spring semester, City campus